Have questions about our programs? Find answers below.

 The time commitment for residents is 35 hours per week.
 2 of those hours are for the training sessions on Tuesdays.

-The time commitment for interns is 20-25 hours per week.
+The time commitment for apprentices is 20-25 hours per week.
 2 of those hours are for the training sessions on Mondays.

 How many months are the programs?